|

 record at Geneva of 7-11-1.

-player and Pro Football Hall of Famer Ernie Nevers.
-A
+coach and player and Pro Football Hall of Famer Ernie

-flexible player at home at Chicago's Comiskey Park and
+Nevers.
+A flexible player at home at Chicago's Comiskey

-on the road, Mack played offense and defense and was a
+Park and on the road, Mack played offense and defense

-threat throwing the ball using the forward pass.
-That
+and was a threat throwing the ball using the forward

-year, Mack also recorded three rushing touchdowns.
-In
+pass.
+That year, Mack also recorded three rushing

-1931, Mack moved to the New York Giants under Pro
+touchdowns.
+In 1931, Mack moved to the New York Giants

-Football Hall of Fame Coach Steve Owen.
-Although he saw
+under Pro Football Hall of Fame coach Steve Owen.

-less playing time in his four games and one start, Mack
+Although he saw less playing time in his four games and

 Mack was the head coach of the

-Arlington Heights High School football team from 1937 to
+Arlington Heights High School football team in Forth

 2020 Legacy Hall of Fame Class.